maksudul24/rcoc_win/README.md

 - vim editor 8+ with terminal and g++ compiler enabled windows in command line. <br>

 #### Opertation:
-- Just copy and paste the "_vimrc" to _vimrc windows
+- Just copy and paste the mapping in "_vimrc" in windows

 *Vim integration